Newsletter Template Guide: Sources, Layout Rules, QA, and Reusable Email Blocks (2026)

 Essential Elements

-- Clear visual hierarchy, Guide the eye from headline to CTA
+- Clear visual hierarchy that guides the eye from headline to CTA.

-- Preheader text, Extend your subject line in the inbox
+- Preheader text that extends the subject line in the inbox.

 Template Anatomy